Van Haute Copper Diabolo Desk Lamp

 Period: 1950s, 1960s – Mid-Century Modern.

 Other versions: This Van Haute copper diabolo desk lamp was also made with an aluminium (sometimes perforated on the top) lampshade and exists in several colours.
 Also produced with a curved chrome rod instead of a gooseneck.
 The flattened cast iron base was used for several other lamps.

-Often said that the diabolo lampshade is a design by Louis Kalff (Philips), but that’s not true, of course.
+Often said that the diabolo lampshade is a design by Louis Kalff (Philips), but those are false assumptions.

 VH or Van Haute is a lighting company from Brussels, Belgium.
 Van Haute had a factories in Brussels and in Aalst, some 25 km / 15 mi from each other.
 The company no longer exists.
 It probably ended business in the 70s.
 The old building of the company in Aalst still remains.